vladimirfomene/project-lombok/README.md

 * I used Intellij IDE to develop this sample application.
 * Make sure you have Gradle installed because the sample application is a Gradle project.
-* Install lombok plugin for Intellij and enable Annotation Processing in the IDE's settings.
+* Install Project Lombok plugin for Intellij and enable Annotation Processing in the IDE's settings.

 ## App Dependencies